 The Bell Richter Youth Helmet is a basic kids' bike helmet with a few handy features, like rear strap reflectors, elastic size circumference, and a no-pinch buckle.
 This helmet has a flashy plastic graphics overlay, a removable visor, and adequate comfort padding.

 This helmet requires that you measure your child's head before purchasing as it doesn't have the adjustable size circumference knob like some competitors.
 It also has thinner plastic graphics that could become damaged by intense or direct heat, so you'll want to avoid leaving it in a hot car or direct sun.
 Overall, we think this Bell is a potential contender for those who want good coverage, ample ventilation, and a sun visor but have a tighter budget that might prevent buying an adjustable helmet.

 This product is a full head style and is heavier than a traditional bike helmet.
 It also features more padding and less ventilation and could be hot for some active kids on the go.
 This Razor lacks a sun visor, though we can see how a visor could cause potential problems depending on the sport and the type of accident a child might have, so we assume this is an intentional choice.
-Overall, this helmet is pretty stinking cool, and kids can potentially wear it for a long time pursuing multiple interests, which could save you time, hassle, and money over time.
+Overall, this helmet is pretty stinking cool, and kids can potentially wear it for a long time pursuing multiple interests, which could save you time, hassle, and money.

 For kids who want something a little different or edgy, we bring you the Mongoose MG77927.
 This full-head style helmet has skull-shaped ventilation in the back that leaves a lasting impression that observers won't forget and will probably envy.
 Our testers consistently argued over who got to wear this multi-sport helmet.
 They were willing to tolerate the heavier weight and less ventilation to sport the absolute coolest dome protector at the bike park.